What are G Suite Groups?

 Drag: the ultimate replacement for a G Suite Group

-Our software doesn’t add any new logins/websites for your team.
-It works straight from your Gmail Inbox.
+Drag is a shared inbox inside Gmail and doesn’t add any new logins/websites for your team.
 All you need to do is download it here and activating it into your inbox by clicking the Drag’s switch.
 And that’s it, you’re ready!

 The Kanban view is also incredibly helpful.
 By making all emails pop up visually, you can instantly understand in which stage everything is, and so you can spend less time on your email.